 The double arc less-than and more-than symbols represent analog fields.
 Analog fields move and always influence all other analog fields that are touched — always.
-Analog carries an unlimited potential for information carried within each analog wave.
+Analog carries an unlimited potential for information (influence) carried within each analog wave.
 Information can be exchanged and evolved between analog waves.
 A three-dimensional universe and everything in it can be created with analog.

 "These are cases where there is no dishonesty involved but where people are tricked into false results by a lack of understanding about what human beings can do to themselves in the way of being led astray by subjective effects, wishful thinking or threshold interactions."
 (The Science of Things that Aren't So, Irving Langmuir, Colloquium at The Knolls Research Laboratory, December 18, 1953, transcribed and edited by R. N. Hall)

 It is almost universal for humans to form yes-no conclusions, but just because many people think similar thoughts, it does not mean that the thoughts are correct.
 When normal two-dimensional human reasoning is applied to scientific theories, the theories become pathological science.

 Illustrative of two-dimensional thinking is that most individuals sincerely do believe that everyone must be a theist, an atheist, a monotheist, a polytheist, an agnostic, or one of the several other -ists and -isms.
 Some years ago, an individual asked which I was, and when I answered none, the individual did not understand how it could be possible for anyone to not be one of the 'yes/no' -ists.
 The experience was interesting to me because it so clearly illustrated the common human tendency to interpret everything within two-dimensional axioms of either-or states.